Newcastle

 Venue and time:

-Evening lectures are at 6:30pm and take place at Hunter Theatre, Hunter School of the Performing Arts, Cameron St, Broadmeadow
+Evening lectures are at 6:30pm and take place at Hunter Theatre, Hunter School of the Performing Arts, Cameron St, Broadmeadow.
+All evening lectures are included in the membership cost.

 Membership:

-Annual membership (for nine evening lectures) is $170.
+Annual membership for nine evening lectures is $185.

 Go to our website to join online or download the membership form and follow the directions.